 19 Truly, O people in Zion, inhabitants of Jerusalem, you shall weep no more.
 He will surely be gracious to you at the sound of your cry; when he hears it, he will answer you.
 20Though the Lord may give you the bread of adversity and the water of affliction, yet your Teacher will not hide himself any more, but your eyes shall see your Teacher.
 21And when you turn to the right or when you turn to the left, your ears shall hear a word behind you, saying, ‘This is the way; walk in it.’

-and I will observe it to the end.
+and I shall keep it to the end.

-34 Give me understanding, that I may keep your law
+34 Give me understanding, and I shall keep your law; *

-35 Lead me in the path of your commandments,
+35 Make me go in the path of your commandments, *

-37 Turn my eyes from looking at vanities;
+37 Turn my eyes from watching what is worthless; *

 give me life in your ways.

-39 Turn away the disgrace that I dread,
+39 Turn away the reproach which I dread, *

-40 See, I have longed for your precepts;
+40 Behold, I long for your commandments; *